uakihir0/khttpclient/README.md

 - Apple: Darwin
 - JVM: OkHttp
 - Windows: WinHttp
-- Linux: CIO
+- Linux: Curl

-Due to the specifications of the Engine, HTTP/2 cannot be used in a Linux environment.
+In a Linux environment, WebSocket cannot be used due to the specifications of the Engine.
-If you want to use HTTP/2, please change the dependencies by removing `cio` and adding `curl`.
+If you want to use WebSocket, please change the dependencies by removing `curl` and adding `cio`.
-Note that in this case, WebSocket will not be available.
+Note that in this case, some servers may be inaccessible due to partial lack of TLS support.
 For more details about the engine, please refer to the [official Ktor documentation](https://ktor.io/docs/client-engines.html).

 ## Usage